go0leum/go0leum.github.io/_pages/about.md

 I am a student at Konkuk University, majoring in both Civil & Environmental Engineering and Computer Engineering.

 During my undergraduate years, I conducted research in a Smart City Lab and gained experience as a computer vision researcher at a startup.
-Currently, I am delving into machine learning research focused on geotechnical prediction.
+Currently, I am delving into machine learning research focused on Construction Management, geotechnical prediction.

-My academic and professional interests lie in GIS, construction data, and disaster safety data.
+My academic and professional interests lie in GIS, Construction data, and disaster safety data.